Haïm Korsia: Early life and education

 Haïm Korsia was born in Lyon, France, to Sephardi Jewish parents who had immigrated from Algeria.
 His father was a prominent rabbi in the city.
 He attended Jewish schools.
 Korsia has earned several advanced degrees: Master of Business Administration at Reims Management School; Master of Advanced Studies, École pratique des hautes études; and a PhD in contemporary history from University of Poitiers.
 He has also studied at the French Institute of Advanced Studies of Homeland Security; and the Centre for Advanced Studies on Africa and modern Asia.

 Career

 Korsia served as a rabbi in France for more than two decades.
 He became head of a rabbinical school in Paris.
 In addition, he was appointed to serve as Jewish chaplain of the French army.

 He was elected as a member of the Central Consistory, representing Jewish congregations across the country.

-In 2021, he accused presidential candidate Éric Zemmour of being an antisemite, despite Zemmour himself being Jewish.
+In 2021, he, alongside a significant cohort of other rabbis and Jewish community leaders, accused far-right presidential candidate Éric Zemmour of being an antisemite, despite Zemmour himself being Jewish.